 - Cook before serving.

-Chorizo with eggs is often served for breakfast: put pieces of chorizo into scrambled eggs and blend them together.
+Chorizo with eggs is often served for breakfast: mix pieces of chorizo with scrambled eggs.